tohajan/DS-Projects/Linear Regression_Depression/README_R-LinReg.md

-This folder contains documents regarding a machine learning model using R.
+This folder contains documents of a machine learning model project using R.
-The machine learning model uses linear regression anlaysis to predict depression scores among respondents to the National Health and
-  Nutrition Examination Survey (NHANES), for the period 2017 to mid-March 2020.
+The model uses linear regression anlaysis to predict depression scores among respondents to the National Health and Nutrition Examination Survey (NHANES), for the period 2017 to mid-March 2020.

 The following items are contained in this folder: